The Waterfalls of Maine’s Grand Canyon

 How many waterfalls are in Gulf Hagas?

 There are at least five named waterfalls along the rim trail: Stair Falls, Billings Falls, Buttermilk Falls, The Jaws, and Screw Auger Falls.
-Numerous smaller unnamed cascades and slides appear throughout the gorge.
+Numerous smaller unnamed cascades and slides appear throughout the three-mile gorge.

 Is the Gulf Hagas Screw Auger Falls the same as the one in Grafton Notch?